 - Stick to well-known retailers and providers, and buy directly from them whenever possible.

 - Watch out for look-alike websites.
 Check the web address for anything out of the ordinary like rewording or extra or misspelled words.
 Always look for the lock icon or a URL that begins with “https” before you click “Buy Now.”

-- Be suspicious of debit- or gift cards-only payment options or requests for wire transfers.
+- Be suspicious of debit- or gift cards-only payment options or requests for P2P app payments.

 “Congratulations!
-It’s your lucky day—you’ve won a car, cash or some other (incredible prize),” or so the email says.
-It’s most likely you’re just one of the many people who received this spam email or saw this pop-up ad that’s trying to trick you into handing over personal information or money, in hopes of receiving a reward.
+It’s your lucky day—you’ve won a car/cash/some other incredible prize,” or so the email says.
+It’s most likely you’re just one of the many people who received this spam email or saw this pop-up ad that’s trying to trick you into handing over personal information or money.

 - Never hand over any financial information or account numbers to individuals or companies you don’t know or trust.